Bachelor052/RSSchool/task2/README.md

+# Install
+To install go to main folder (RSSchool) and enter:
+>npm i

-# How to
+# How to run

-To start the program go to task1 folder and enter:
+To start the program go to task2 folder and enter:
 >node my_ciphering_cli -c `config` -i `input file path` -o `output file path`

 Where `-o` is `--output`, `-i` is `--input` and `-c` is `--config`.
 All can be interchanged and order doesn't matter.

+# How to test
+To start the test go to main folder (RSSchool) and enter:
+>npm test

+# How to test coverage
+To start the test go to main folder (RSSchool) and enter:
+>npm run coverage

 # Config
 There are 3 cipher types.